glad-dev/gyroidos.github.io/_docs/deploy/hosted.md

 ## Add a Guest OS
 1. Create and enter a new folder, e.g. `~/cmld_guestos`
-2. Initalize a guest os called `guest-bookworm` with `cml_build_guestos init guest-bookworm --pki ~/deps/gyroidos_build/test-certs/`
+2. Initalize a guest os called `guest-bookworm` with `cml_build_guestos init guest-bookworm --pki ~/test-certs/`
 3. Create a new folder `rootfs-builder`
-4. Create a new rootfs for Debian 12 Bookworm `sudo debootstrap --arch=amd64 bookworm rootfs-builder http://deb.debian.org/debian/`
+4. Create a new rootfs for Debian 12 Bookworm `sudo debootstrap bookworm rootfs-builder http://deb.debian.org/debian/`
 5. Create an uncompressed tarball with `sudo tar -cf guest-bookworm.tar -C ./rootfs-builder .`
-6. Move the tarball into `cmld_guestos/rootfs` with `mv guest-bookworm.tar  rootfs/guest-bookworm`
+6. Move the tarball into `cmld_guestos/rootfs` with `mv guest-bookworm.tar  rootfs/guest-bookwormos.tar`
 7. Build the guest os with `sudo cml_build_guestos build guest-bookworm`
-8. I don't know `sudo cp -r out/trustx-guests/<guestos-name>os* /var/lib/cml/operatingsystems`
+8. I don't know `sudo cp -r out/gyroidos-guests/* /var/lib/cml/operatingsystems`
 9. Restart `cmld` service
-10. (Optional) Remove with `rootfs-builder`directory with `sudo rm -r rootfs-builder`
+10. Verify that `cml-control list_guestos` contains `guest-bookworm`
+11. Create container with `cml-control create conf/guest-bookwormcontainer.conf`
+12. Add `signed_configs: false` to `/etc/cml/device.conf`
+13. Change container password `cml-control change_pin "guest-bookwormcontainer"`.
+Default password is "trustme"
+14. Restart `cmld` service
+15. Start the container with `cml-control start "guest-bookwormcontainer"`.
+If command returns `CONTAINER_START_EINTERNAL`, run it again.
+16. Verify that it is running with `cml-control list "guest-bookwormcontainer"`
+17. In `ps auxf`, look for `/sbin/init` with weird owner
+18. Connect to it using `sudo nsenter -at $PID`

 3. You can either push your own certificate by using cml-control push_ca or copy the ssig_rootca.cert from your build to /var/lib/cml/tokens
 4. Run scd again, this time it will start a loop and keep running